-We are not permitted to market vadadustat in the United States until we receive approval from the FDA, in the EU until we receive approval from the EMA, or in any other jurisdiction until the requisite approval from regulatory authorities in such jurisdiction is received.
-As a condition to receiving marketing approval for vadadustat, we may be required by the FDA, the EMA or other regulatory authorities to conduct additional preclinical studies or clinical trials.
+We are not permitted to market vadadustat in the United States until we receive approval from the FDA or in any other jurisdiction until the requisite approval from regulatory authorities in such jurisdiction is received.
+As a condition to receiving marketing approval for vadadustat, we may be required by the FDA or other regulatory authorities to conduct additional preclinical studies or clinical trials.

 In March 2022, we received the CRL from the FDA regarding our NDA for vadadustat for the treatment of anemia due to CKD.
 The FDA concluded that the data in the NDA do not support a favorable benefit-risk assessment of vadadustat for dialysis and non-dialysis patients.
-In July 2022, we held an end of review meeting with the FDA to inform the Company's next steps with respect to the potential U.S. approval of vadadustat, if any, and in October 2022, we submitted a Formal Dispute Resolution Request, or FDRR, to the FDA.
-The FDRR focuses on the favorable balance between the benefits and risks of vadadustat for the treatment of anemia due to CKD in adult patients on dialysis in light of safety concerns expressed by the FDA in the CRL related to the rate of adjudicated thromboembolic events driven by vascular access thrombosis for vadadustat compared to the active comparator and the risk of drug-induced liver injury.
-There can be no assurances that our FDRR will be accepted by the FDA, or that, if accepted, we will be successful in our appeal and obtain approval for vadadustat in a timely manner, on favorable terms, or at all.
+In October 2022, we submitted a Formal Dispute Resolution Request, or FDRR, to the FDA.
+The FDRR focuses on the favorable balance between the benefits and risks of vadadustat for the treatment of anemia due to CKD in adult patients on dialysis in light of safety concerns expressed by the FDA in the CRL for dialysis patients related to the rate of adjudicated thromboembolic events driven by vascular access thrombosis for vadadustat compared to the active comparator and the risk of drug-induced liver injury.
+In February 2023, we received a second interim response from the FDA to our FDRR, and there can be no assurances that we will be successful in our appeal and obtain approval for vadadustat in a timely manner, on favorable terms, or at all.
 As a result, the regulatory approval process for vadadustat in the U.S. is highly uncertain.
 We may not obtain approval at all, and if we are able to obtain approval, it may only be for patients with DD-CKD and, in any event, the expense and time to do so could adversely impact our ability to successfully commercialize vadadustat, and our financial condition could be materially harmed.

-Further, vadadustat and any other product candidate may not receive marketing approval in the United States or the EU even if it is approved in other countries.
-For example, although vadadustat is approved in Japan for the treatment of anemia due to CKD in DD-CKD and NDD-CKD adult patients, such approval does not guarantee approval in the United States by the FDA or in the EU by the EMA for these indications or at all.
+Further, vadadustat and any other product candidate may not receive marketing approval in the United States even if it is approved in other countries.
+For example, although vadadustat is approved in Japan for the treatment of anemia due to CKD in DD-CKD and NDD-CKD adult patients and in Europe for the treatment of aneumia due to CKD in DD-CKD patients, such approval does not guarantee approval in the United States by the FDA for these indications or at all.
 In addition, while each regulatory authority makes their own assessment as to the safety and efficacy of a drug, FDA's concern about the safety or efficacy of vadadustat or any other product candidate could impact the regulatory authority's decision in another country.